open-telemetry/semantic-conventions/docs/gen-ai/openai.md

 **[5]:** if the response was received and includes a service_tier

-**[6]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[6] `server.port`:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.

-**[7]:** If available.
+**[7] `gen_ai.response.model`:** If available.
 The name of the GenAI model that provided the response.
 If the model is supplied by a vendor, then the value must be the exact name of the model actually used.
 If the model is a fine-tuned custom model, the value should have a more specific name than the base model that's been fine-tuned.

-**[8]:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.
+**[8] `server.address`:** When observed from the client side, and when communicating through an intermediary, `server.address` SHOULD represent the server address behind any intermediaries, for example proxies, if it's available.

 `error.type` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.